-After two hours is up, the bond will be at around 80% strength, and will continue to harden and cure for up to 24 hours from first application.
+After two hours is up, the bond will be at around 80% strength and will continue to harden and cure for up to 24 hours after the first application.

 The recommended cure time is 24 hours, although this may be shorter or longer depending on the amount of glue used, the surface material, and the temperature and humidity of your working environment.